Mining royalties Glencore said were for Congo went to Israeli billionaire

-Glencore-controlled Kamoto Copper Co (KCC) told the Extractive Industries Transparency Initiative (EITI) in 2013 and 2014, in publicly available disclosures, that the payments were made to Gecamines, the state company.
+Glencore-controlled Kamoto Copper Co (KCC) told the Extractive Industries Transparency Initiative (EITI) in 2013 and 2014, in publicly-available disclosures, the payments were made to Gecamines, the state company.

 EITI audits payments by mining companies to governments annually, an initiative the companies sign up to voluntarily.